swarnitav08/Network-graph-using-d3graph-/README.md

 This repository is a part of the visualizations under "The Office Story" project; you can view the project's repo here - https://github.com/swarnitav08/The-Office-Story

 ## Screenshots:

-The link when opened via Chrome browser on my laptop Dell Inspiron 5559 (15.6-inch) looks like this (the formatting might change based on different laptop screens and browsers, hence attaching screenshots of how it is supposed to look)-
+As far as I have observed the link is best viewed when your browser zoom level is at 100%.
+The link when opened via Chrome browser on my laptop looks like this(the formatting might change based on different browsers, hence attaching screenshots of how it is supposed to look)-

 <br>1) Top half of the page:</br>